How to Teach Long Division: Tips and Techniques

 Step 3.
 Get your first results

 Congratulations!
 Now it’s time to know that your result is the first digit in your answer and the result you’re looking for is titled “quotient.”
 Time to get to the next digit in your divisor, divide it by a dividend and get the second digit of your quotient as a result!
-Basically, repeating this operation helps practice division long method.
+Basically, repeating this operation helps practice long division for kids.

 What to do if there is a problem here?
 If your digit was not divisible in the previous step, you will need to subtract the difference between the real digit(s) of a divisor and the number you’ve used to divide.
 Just add the next digit of your divisor to the subtraction result you’ve got.